-- 1. All students must follow the guidelines below regarding the school uniform.
-Students are required to wear the uniform throughout the entire school day: - 6th-12th grade boys: gray pants or shorts, white or maroon polo shirts with school logo, maroon hoodie/crewneck sweatshirt with school logo. - Gray pants can be purchased from Dennis Uniforms at 6459 DeSoto Avenue, Woodland Hills, CA 91367 (818-703-7493). - 6th-12th grade girls: plaid skirts with biker shorts underneath (biker shorts MUST be worn underneath), white or maroon polo shirts with school logo, maroon hoodie/crewneck sweatshirt with school logo,
+1. All students must follow the guidelines below regarding the school uniform.
+Students are required to wear the uniform throughout the entire school day:

-- gray or black leggings (solid colored, no patterns or logos) underneath skirt. - Polo shirts, P.E. uniforms, and sweatshirts, are to be purchased in the Main Office. - Our primary uniform to be worn is the white AGBU DHS polo shirt and school-approved pants, shorts, or skirts (this is the required uniform for picture day or field trips).
-Alternative school-approved options are limited to the maroon AGBU DHS polo shirt, senior hooded sweatshirt, and Titans sports letterman jacket. - Skinny pants, cargo pants, or pants with designs, fancy stitching, or cargo pockets are prohibited. - PE clothes must be worn during PE instruction.
-Students are permitted to wear their PE clothes on days they have PE.
-Polos must be worn during the school day.
-At the present time, changing in bathrooms or locker rooms for PE is prohibited. - On days of extreme cold, wind, and/or rain, students are permitted to wear jackets, coats, and sweaters for protection and warmth when outside the building.
+- 6th-12th grade boys: gray pants or shorts, white or maroon polo shirts with school logo, maroon hoodie/crewneck sweatshirt with school logo. - Gray pants can be purchased from Dennis Uniforms at 6459 DeSoto Avenue, Woodland Hills, CA 91367 (818-703-7493). - 6th-12th grade girls: plaid skirts with biker shorts underneath (biker shorts MUST be worn underneath), white or maroon polo shirts with school logo, maroon hoodie/crewneck sweatshirt with school logo, gray or black leggings (solid colored, no patterns or logos) underneath skirt. - Polo shirts, P.E. uniforms, and sweatshirts, are to be purchased in the Main Office. - Our primary uniform to be worn is the white AGBU DHS polo shirt and school-approved pants, shorts, or skirts (this is the required uniform for picture day or field trips).
+Alternative school-approved options are limited to the maroon AGBU DHS polo shirt, senior hooded sweatshirt, and Titans sports letterman jacket. - Skinny pants, cargo pants, or pants with designs, fancy stitching, or cargo pockets are prohibited. - PE clothes must be worn during PE instruction only. - On days of extreme cold, wind, and/or rain, students are permitted to wear jackets, coats, over their school uniform for protection and warmth when outside the building.
 Such clothing must not feature logos, graphics, messages, or advertisements.
 Minor product symbols are acceptable. - Any clothing worn beneath the AGBU DHS polo shirt must be solid white (no lace) with no visible colors, lettering, numbers, pictures, patterns, or other ornamentation and may not protrude from beneath the polo shirt.
 Long-sleeved, plain white shirts, including turtlenecks, are acceptable. - Shoes must be matching, closed-toe, and primarily solid in color (white, black, gray, or maroon only).
 Footwear including, but not limited to, sandals, slippers, flip-flops, moccasins, and those that feature artwork, patterns (e.g. stripes, checkerboards, or polka dots), excessive ornamentation or lettering, high heels/wedges, or bright color(s) in excess may not be worn.
 Shoelaces must match and be solid in color (white, black, gray, or maroon only) with no artwork, patterns, or lettering. - Socks must primarily be white, black, maroon, or gray with no lettering, numbers, pictures, patterns, or other ornamentation.
-Minor product symbols are acceptable.

-2. Rules and Regulations Regarding Accessories and Hair:

-- Hair must be neatly groomed and worn off the face.
+Minor product symbols are acceptable. - 2.
+Rules and Regulations Regarding Accessories and Hair: - Hair must be neatly groomed and worn off the face.
 Extreme hair styles, coloring, dyeing, streaking, glitter, or ostentatious use of hair products are not allowed. - Hats, caps, and bandanas are prohibited. - Belts are optional, but if worn, must be within the belt loops, remain buckled at all times, and be of appropriate length.
 Belts are required to be solid black or brown with no lettering, numbers, colors, pictures, patterns, or other ornamentation.
-Belt buckles of a size or design that causes distraction are prohibited. - Lanyards are prohibited from being worn as necklaces or dangled from shorts/pants pockets. - Tattoos (real or imitation) are prohibited.

-3. Additional physical appearance standards for girls:
+Belt buckles of a size or design that causes distraction are prohibited. - Lanyards are prohibited from being worn as necklaces or dangled from shorts/pants pockets. - Tattoos (real or imitation) are prohibited. - 3.
+Additional physical appearance standards for girls: - 24